Resolve to Make the Most of the New Year

 Learn Something New

-Pick up tricks to identify birds by sound, find out how to identify trees, become a better nature photographer, and more at a Mass Audubon program.
-See all upcoming programs
+Pick up tricks to identify birds by sound, find out how to identify trees, become a better nature photographer, and more by taking a class or workshop at one of our sanctuaries.
+See all upcoming programs >

-Plus, the Audubon Shop offers an extensive collection of books to help you hone your skills in gardening, food preparation, wildlife observation, and much more.
+If you'd rather stay in your own backyard, the Mass Audubon Shop offers an extensive collection of books to help you hone your skills in gardening, food preparation, wildlife observation, and much more.